-Whether you’re visiting the Sunshine State for the first time or consider yourself an in-the-know local, it pays to understand the ins and outs of Florida alcohol laws.
-From what days you can purchase alcohol, to penalties you may incur for drinking underage or driving while under the influence, these are the Florida alcohol laws you need to know to remain safe and on the right side of the law.
+Whether you’re visiting the Sunshine State for the first time or you're a repeat visitor and consider yourself an in-the-know local, it pays to understand the ins and outs of Florida alcohol laws.
+From what days you can purchase alcohol to penalties you may incur for drinking underage or driving while under the influence, these are the Florida alcohol laws you need to know to remain safe and on the right side of the law.

 Alcohol and Driving

 - Florida has a Zero Tolerance law for drivers under 21.
-Any driver under 21 that is stopped by law enforcement and has a blood alcohol level of .02 or higher will automatically have their Florida drivers license suspended for 6 months.
+Drivers under 21 that are stopped by law enforcement and have a blood alcohol level (BAL) of .02 or higher will automatically have their Florida driver's license suspended for six months.
 The .02 limit really means that you cannot have a single drink and drive.

 Penalties for driving while intoxicated can range from having your driver’s license suspended for a minimum of six months (first offense) to two years (second or third offense), to fines and even jail time.
 The Florida Department of Motor Vehicles can also confiscate and impound your vehicle, as well as charge you heavy fines to get it back.
 All persons convicted of an alcohol-related offense are required to take alcohol awareness classes.

-According to the Florida Department of Motor Vehicles, penalties for a first DUI conviction in Florida increase dramatically if BAL (Blood Alcohol Level) is .15 or higher or if a minor is in the vehicle.
-In these cases, an Ignition Interlock Device may be installed for at least 6 continuous months.
+According to the Florida Department of Motor Vehicles, penalties for a first DUI conviction in Florida increase dramatically if BAL is .15 or higher or if a minor is in the vehicle.
+In these cases, an Ignition Interlock Device may be installed for at least six continuous months.
 Complete details on Florida DUI penalties can be found in the Florida drivers manual.

 The Florida drinking age is the same as the national drinking age, which is 21.
 Florida alcohol laws state that bartenders must be 18 years of age.
 Servers, also, can be 18, and 18-year-olds can work in a liquor store provided that they don’t actually handle or sell the alcohol.